Current Event July 17, 2019

 Current Event May 16, 2014

-Climate change will not only create extreme weather, but scientists have found that areas with more carbon dioxide create less healthy crops.
+Climate change will not only create extreme weather, but scientists have found that areas with more carbon dioxide grow less healthy crops.
 Although these crops are much larger in size, they lack nutrients such as zinc and iron.
+Listen to these findings on the long-term impact of CO2 on crops.

 Current Event April 2, 2014